luncheonette/the-sunview/_pages/contact.md

 ---

 *General inquiries*\\
-hello [-at-] thesunview [-dot-] org
+For all general inquiries including membership questions, email hello [-at-] thesunview [-dot-] org

 *Locations/rentals*\\
-locations [-at-] thesunview [-dot-] org
+IF you are interested in renting the Sunview for a shoot/film or private event, email locations [-at-] thesunview [-dot-] org

 *Press inquiries*\\
-We don’t generally respond to press inquiries because it's not open not closed, remember?
+We are generally not interested in press, but you are welcome to contact us at the above emails.